19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (iv) the scope and results of the audit procedures; and

-(v) the balance-sheet and income and expenditure statement of the credit society and, if the credit society is a parent society, the consolidated balance-sheet and income and expenditure statement, submitted to the audit committee by the credit society or the parent society, and thereafter to submit them to the members of the committee of management of the credit society or the parent society; and
+(v) the financial statements of the credit society and, if the credit society is a parent society, the consolidated financial statements, submitted to the audit committee by the credit society or the parent society, and thereafter to submit them to the members of the committee of management of the credit society or the parent society; and

+[Act 3 of 2018 wef 10/04/2018]

 (b) to nominate a person or persons as auditor, notwithstanding anything contained in the by-laws or section 33(1),